SagarMandani/drawer-tabbar-example/README.md

 # drawer-tababr-example

- How to design drawer and tabbarin react navigation.
+ How to design drawer and tabbar in react navigation.
  <hr />
- In this tutorial, we'll make a design drawer and tabbarin react navigation.
+ In this tutorial, we'll make a design drawer and tabbar in react navigation.
  <hr />

  * Android emulator image